Sabuktakin: Aftermath

 Sabuktakin was succeeded by another ghulam, Alptakin, who lacked Sabuktakin's ability and was now faced with superior Buyid forces, which were joined by Arab bedouin tribes and the Hamdanids.
 Defeated in January 975 near the Diyala River, Alptakin moved west to Damascus with about 300 of his followers.
 Alptakin and his men ruled the city for a while, before they entered the service of the Fatimid Caliphate.
 Buyid control over Baghdad was restored, but the events had severely shaken the foundation of Buyid power in the area, and Baghdad entered a period of decline that lasted for the rest of the Buyid era.

-Sabuktakin's utilization of anti-Shi'a sentiment in his conflic with the Buyids was also the first instance that the Turks as a people first became associated with the anti-Shi'a faction, presaging the policies of the Ghaznavids and the Seljuks and the Sunni Revival of the 11th century.
+Sabuktakin's utilization of anti-Shi'a sentiment in his conflict with the Buyids was also the first instance that the Turks as a people first became associated with the anti-Shi'a faction, presaging the policies of the Ghaznavids and the Seljuks and the Sunni Revival of the 11th century.